 Sweets including lollipops are solid food.
 A minimum pre-op fasting time of six hours is recommended.

-Premedication drugs are used primarily for anxiolysis to alleviate anxiety but also for sedation as well as amnesia.
+Premedication drugs are used primarily for anxiolysis to alleviate anxiety as well as sedation and amnesia.